acuenmu/1st-Test/Lesson-Plan-Zoom.md

 Ask if there are any questions about the content covered today

 Introduce the next and final activity of the course, which it's an individual task to be completed by every student within one week.
-As usual, then yhey will find all the required information in the <b>Github IronHack lab </b>.
+As usual, they will find all the required information in the <b>Github IronHack lab </b>.
 Please share the specific link to it and remind them of the usual fork-pull request process to submit their projects.

 Link to the lab: [https://github.com/ironhack-labs/lab-xxxxxxxxxxxxx)

-Remind them that they can contact you or the Ironhack supporting team via the standard channels and they can also use the Forum to exchange ideas (this could be a dedicated Ironhack Community platform, a Slack channel, etc.)
+Explain that they can contact you or the Ironhack supporting team via the standard channels and they can also use the Forum to exchange ideas (this could be a dedicated Ironhack Community platform, a Slack channel, etc.)

 Many thanks for your work and good luck! 🙂 👋